hmrc/tenure-cost-and-trade-records/README.md

 This service is still under development but hoping to move to a limited private beta in November 2023.
 This is a limited private beta as we are not able to integrate with the new VOA systems until late 2024.

+## Rules to update SubmissionDraft DB model

+1. Use Save as draft functionality to save several drafts in local Mongo DB before making any changes to SubmissionDraft DB model
+2. Don’t rename or remove any existing property.
+Only add new properties.
+3. On read model operations add extra code to read value from new property and from previous property.
+If new property value is empty read value from previous property.
+4. On save model operations write value only to new property.
+5. Test restoring draft saved by step 1 above.
+6. Write down tenure-cost-and-trade-records app version in which extra code was added.
+7. Check all production drafts that have previous property are expired on https://admin.tax.service.gov.uk/tctr-admin/drafts-per-version
+8. Then remove extra code added by step 3 above.
+9. Remove previous property from model.

 ## Nomenclature

 TCTR - Tenure Cost and Trade Records.